azat-co/practicalnode/chapter2/chapter2.md

 })
 ```

 As you can see, developers have to do *a lot* of manual work themselves, such as interpreting HTTP methods and URLs into routes, and parsing input and output data.
-And I didn't even use URL parameters such as /message/ID.
+And I didn't even use URL parameters such as `/message/ID`.
 Not nice!

 Express.js solves these and many other problems as abstraction and code organization.
 The framework provides a model-view-controller-like (MVC-like) structure for your web apps with a clear separation of concerns (views, routes, models).

-For the models (M in MVC), we can use [Mongoose](http://mongoosejs.com) (<http://mongoosejs.com>) or [Sequelize](http://sequelizejs.com) (<http://sequelizejs.com>) libraries in *addition* to Express.js— more on this later in the book in Chapter 7.
+For the models (the M in MVC), we can use [Mongoose](http://mongoosejs.com) (<http://mongoosejs.com>) or [Sequelize](http://sequelizejs.com) (<http://sequelizejs.com>) libraries in *addition* to Express.js—more on this later in the book in Chapter 7.
 In this chapter we&#39;ll cover the basics of Express.js.
 Built on top this framework, Express.js applications can vary from bare-bones, back-end-only REST APIs to full-blown, highly scalable, full-stack (with [jade-browser](https://npmjs.org/package/jade-browser) (<https://npmjs.org/package/jade-browser>) and [Socket.IO](http://socket.io) (<http://socket.io>)) real-time web apps.
 To give some analogies to developers who are familiar with Ruby—Express.js is often seen as Sinatra, which has a very different approach to the Ruby on Rails framework.
 Express.js and Sinatra promote the configurability while Ruby on Rails *convention over configuration*.

 Although Express.js is one of the most popular library on npm (15M downloads for Aug 2017), and the most mature and used Node.js framework, the playing field is still relatively level with many different frameworks, and new ones are released every month.
 Some of them, such as [Meteor](http://meteor.com) (<http://meteor.com>) and [Hapi](https://www.npmjs.com/package/hapi) (<https://www.npmjs.com/package/hapi>), show an interesting trend in attempts to merge front-end and back-end code bases.
 For a handpicked list of Node.js frameworks, refer to the [Node Framework](http://nodeframework.com) (<http://nodeframework.com>) resource.